VizzleTF/TOTP_decoder/README.md

 # TOTP QR Code Decoder

-A comprehensive solution for decoding TOTP (Time-based One-Time Password) QR codes from images, available both as a Python command-line tool and a modern web application.
+A modern, fully client-side web application for decoding TOTP (Time-based One-Time Password) QR codes from images.
+No server required - everything runs securely in your browser!

 ## 🚀 Try it Online